Carolina9503/test-autogermana/README.md

-# Getting Started with My technical test in Fusion Talent
+# Getting Started with My technical test in Autogermana

-This project is the tecnical test of Fusion Talent
+This project is the tecnical test of Autogermana

 ## Available Scripts